Where to cuddle a koala in Australia

 Cleland Wildlife Park, Adelaide Hills

 Nestled in the Adelaide Hills roughly 20 minutes from Adelaide city, Cleland Wildlife Park is a quality attraction that’s far more open and free-ranging than your average zoo.
-There are a variety of Koala packages available at Cleland including a free koala close-up with the entry fee, a hold-a-koala experience for $32, and a private koala package for an extended package in greater depth and detail.

 Gorge Wildlife Park, Cudlee Creek

 Located in the aptly-named Cudlee (or is that “Cuddly?)
-Creek, Gorge Wildlife Park is not only a great wildlife attraction and one of the few in South Australia where koala holding is permitted, but it’s also the only place in Australia where you can hold and take a photo with a koala at no extra charge to the admission fee.
+Creek, Gorge Wildlife Park is not only a great wildlife attraction and one of the few in South Australia where koala holding is permitted.
+At an additional cost, koala holding is from $15 and cuddling is $40.
 You’ll need to take your own photographs.
-To take advantage of this great value proposition, be sure to attend the available encounters at 11:30 am, 1:30 pm or 3:30 pm daily.

 Kangaroo Island Wildlife Park, Kangaroo Island